ECheynet/stationaryTests/README.md

 ## Content
-The presen submission contains:
+The present submission contains:
   - The function RA_test.m, which implements the reverse-arrangement test by Bendat and piersol[2] but also  Siegel et al [3]
   - The function MW_test.m, which implement a parametric stationarity test relying on moving windows functions.
-  - A livescript example Documentation.mlx
+  - A LiveScript example Documentation.mlx

 ## References